 A single physician with institutional privileges can certify brain death.
 In the case where the question of organ donation arises, the state of New York requires that the brain death certification be done by the physician who attended to the patient at the time of death as well as another physician.
 Both physicians should confirm that the clinical evaluation meets an accepted medical standard.

 All the processes and phases involved in the brain death determination should be properly documented:

 A death certificate can be issued after the test is completed.
 Once a patient is declared brain dead, mechanical ventilation can be discontinued.
 However, the family should be treated with sensitivity and respect.
-Reasonable accommodation should be made for the families to come to terms with the brain death.
-Institutional policies are usually put in place to address the issues, and concern family members might have during the process of certification of death based on brain death criteria.
+Reasonable accommodation should be made for the families to come to terms with brain death.
+Institutional policies are usually put in place to address the issues, and concerns family members might have during the process of certification of death based on brain death criteria.